affinitydb/doc/terminology.md

 ###BLOB
 BLOBs (also known as streams) are binary large objects, such as documents, pictures, video streams etc.
-ChaosDB provides a special [value](#value) type to store them, along with interfaces to stream the data in and out.
+Affinity provides a special [value](#value) type to store them, along with interfaces to stream the data in and out.

 ###SSV
 SSV stands for "separately stored value".
-This is one of the mechanisms that ChaosDB provides to control the physical arrangement of [PINs](#pin) and their [values](#value) on [pages](#page).
+This is one of the mechanisms that Affinity provides to control the physical arrangement of [PINs](#pin) and their [values](#value) on [pages](#page).
 For example, a certain [class](#class) of PINs could represent information about files on disk.
 One property could be a thumbnail representation of the file.
 To improve data-locality